Phase Diagram of Active Brownian Spheres: Crystallization and the Metastability of Motility-Induced Phase Separation

-\textit{Phase Diagram.--} The full phase diagram for 3D active hard spheres is presented in Fig.~\ref{figure1}.
-Initially homogeneous~\cite{Note2} systems of active hard spheres prepared within the liquid-gas binodal are often observed to spontaneously phase separate, the widely reported MIPS.
-For all activities within the 3D MIPS phase boundary, the coexisting phases only differ in density, appearing to share precisely the same symmetry.
-This can be visually appreciated in Fig.~\ref{figure1}(b).
-More quantitatively, Figs.~\ref{figure1}(c) and (d) show the probability distribution of local density to be bimodal, while $q_{12}$ (the per-particle Steinhardt-Nelson order parameter~\cite{Steinhardt1983Bond-orientationalGlasses} measuring twelve-fold rotational symmetry), is Gaussian distributed to a good approximation.
+\textit{Phase diagram.--} The phase diagram of 3D active hard spheres is presented in Fig.~\ref{figure1}.
+Initially homogeneous~\cite{Note2} systems prepared within the liquid-gas binodal are often observed to spontaneously phase separate, the widely reported MIPS.
+For all activities within the 3D MIPS phase boundary, the coexisting phases differ only in density, appearing to share precisely the same symmetry, shown in Fig.~\ref{figure1}(b).
+More quantitatively, Figs.~\ref{figure1}(c) and (d) show the probability distribution of local density to be bimodal, while $q_{12}$ (the per-particle Steinhardt-Nelson-Ronchetti order parameter~\cite{Steinhardt1983} measuring 12-fold rotational symmetry) is Gaussian distributed to a good approximation.

-The critical point associated with this liquid-gas transition is found by assuming critical scaling of the order parameter, which we take to be the difference between liquid and gas phase densities $\phi_l-\phi_g$.
-Defining the reduced activity as $\tau = \frac{\ell_0-\ell_c}{\ell_c}$, the order parameter is anticipated to scale as $\phi_l-\phi_g \propto \tau^{\beta}$ ($\tau > 0$).
-By fitting the coexisting densities nearest to the critical point (self-consistently ensuring $\tau \ll 1$ for all points used), we extract a critical activity $\ell_c/\sigma \approx 18.8$ and critical exponent $\beta \approx 0.33$.
+The critical point associated with this liquid-gas transition is found by assuming critical scaling of the order parameter, which we take to be the difference between liquid- and gas-phase densities $\phi_{\rm liq}-\phi_{\rm gas}$.
+Defining the reduced activity as $\tau = \frac{\ell_0-\ell_c}{\ell_c}$, the order parameter is anticipated to scale as $\phi_{\rm liq}-\phi_{\rm gas} \propto \tau^{\beta}$ ($\tau > 0$).
+By fitting the coexisting densities nearest to the critical point~\cite{Note2}, we extract a critical activity $\ell_c/\sigma \approx 18.8$ and critical exponent $\beta \approx 0.33$.
 The latter value agrees suggestively (and perhaps fortuitously) with the 3D Ising universality class.
-A full critical scaling analysis~\cite{Binder1981FiniteFunctions, Binder1987FiniteTransitions, Rovere1988BlockFluids, Rovere1990TheFluid, Rovere1993SimulationAnalysis} (such as those recently performed on 2D active systems~\cite{Siebert2018CriticalParticles, Partridge2019CriticalClass, Maggi2020UniversalityParticles, Dittrich2020CriticalSeparation, Adachi2020UniversalityModel}) will be required to confirm the robustness of this apparent agreement.
+A full critical scaling analysis~\cite{Binder1981, Binder1987, Rovere1988, Rovere1990, Rovere1993} (such as those recently performed on 2D active systems~\cite{Siebert2018, Partridge2019, Maggi2021, Dittrich2020, Adachi2020}) will be required to confirm the robustness of this apparent agreement.
 The critical density is found to be $\phi_c \approx 0.483$.